andrewray/mirage-fpga/rpi/CompilingOcaml.md

 cc -c -DSYS_freebsd -DMODEL_armv6 -o arm.o arm.S
 ```

-Finally we modify asmcomp/arch.ml at the very top so that `Config.sysytem = "freebsd"`
+Finally we modify asmcomp/arm/arch.ml at the very top so that `Config.system = "freebsd"`
 maps to EABI.

 Now we can run `make opt` and get a native code compiler.
 However, on running it we get